anugurthi/python-for-devops/README.md

 # Python for DevOps — 14-Days Schedule

 Welcome!
-This refreshed track guides beginners through Python essentials and into real DevOps automation: provisioning GitHub repositories, registering Jenkins jobs, spinning up SonarQube projects, and inspecting AWS resources by tag.
-Python has become the de-facto language for scripting in AWS and across the cloud because it pairs an easy learning curve with massive ecosystem support—`boto3` for infrastructure, `requests` for APIs, and SDKs for nearly every cloud vendor.
-Mastering Python unlocks repeatable playbooks, infrastructure-as-code glue, and serverless workflows that scale from personal projects to enterprise platforms.
+This two-week track walks you through the Python skills that power modern DevOps workflows—from simple scripts to cloud automation.
+Python is the go-to language for AWS and other clouds because it’s readable, batteries-included, and supported by every major provider.
+You’ll use tools like `boto3` for infrastructure, `requests` for APIs, and lightweight modules that knit CI/CD pipelines together.

-Work through a single folder per day (`Day-XX/`), experiment with the hands-on challenges, then remix the code for your own use cases.
-By the end of two weeks you’ll understand how the same language powers local scripts, CI/CD pipelines, and cloud-native automations.
+Move day by day (`Day-XX/`), try the exercises, and adapt the code to your own environment.
+By the end you’ll see how one language lets you script local tasks, automate release pipelines, and orchestrate cloud services.

+### Why Python matters in DevOps

+- **Automation glue:** Python bridges gaps between Terraform plans, shell scripts, and platform APIs without a steep learning curve.
+- **Cloud tooling:** AWS, Azure, GCP, and Kubernetes ship first-class SDKs and CLIs in Python, making it easy to automate resource provisioning and audits.
+- **CI/CD scripting:** Pipelines use Python for test runners, deployment hooks, and verification steps.
+- **Serverless & event-driven:** Services like AWS Lambda support Python out of the box, letting DevOps teams build quick event processors and remediation bots.
+- **Community & libraries:** Thousands of open-source modules shorten development time and encourage reusable playbooks.

 ## Getting Started